jewettaij/visfd/README.md

 - A text editor.
 (Such as vi, emacs, atom, VisualStudio, Notepad++, ...
   Apple's TextEdit can be used if you save the file as *plain text*.)
 - A computer with *at least* 4 CPU cores (8 threads).
-- A **hard drive**.
-(An HDD, not an SSD.)
-The "filter_mrc" program frequently creates many large temporary files which could wear down an SSD over time.
-Old-fashioned magnetic hard drives (HDDs) are better able tolerate this kind of usage.
-External (USB,thunderbolt) hard drives should be fast enough.
 - 32GB of RAM (depending on image size, this still might not be enough)
 - [ChimeraX](https://www.cgl.ucsf.edu/chimerax/) is useful for visualizing
   MRC files in 3-D and also includes simple graphical [volume editing capability](https://www.cgl.ucsf.edu/chimera/docs/ContributedSoftware/voleraser/voleraser.html).
+- (Optional) A **hard drive**.
+(An HDD, not an SSD.)
+The "filter_mrc" program frequently creates many large temporary files which could wear down an SSD over time.
+Old-fashioned magnetic hard drives (HDDs) are sufficiently fast, and are able tolerate this kind of usage better than SSDs.
+  If you only use this program occasionally, or only use it for a single project, then you probably don't need worry about this issue.

 ## License